lammps/lammps/doc/src/fix_surface_local.rst

 common.
 More technical details on connectivity and its significance for granular simulations with surfaces is given on :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page.

-This fix also communicates the per-triangle or per-line connectivity information when particles migrate to new processors, as well as when ghost triangle/line particles are created at each re-neighboring.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""